astra404/VESC_CAN_bus_native_esp32/README.md

 Place the .h and .cpp file in the same folder as the .ino file to use this library with no changes.
 # To do
 * Add support for multiple VESC esc on the same can bus ( currently only 1 esc is supported).
 This also includes support for diffrent VESC id's.
-* Creagte a method to update the value only whe coresponding can message is recived.
+* Creagte a method to update the value only when coresponding can message is recived.
-* Add instructions on how to use the library and what are the hardvare options.
+* Add instructions on how to use the library and what are the hardvare options (WIKI).

 LONGSHOT
 Add support to all of the vesc can bus features.